Free Resource

 1 — Marketing & AdTech Brokers

 Who these are: EU-registered companies participating in the IAB Transparency and Consent Framework (TCF).
 They use browser cookies, mobile advertising IDs (MAIDs), and real-time bidding infrastructure to build behavioural profiles sold to advertisers.
 TCF version 2.3, mandatory from February 2026, requires all consent signals to identify specific downstream vendors — meaning you can now trace exactly who received your data from a cookie consent action.
 Withdrawal is possible via the same consent management platform (CMP) used to collect it, or directly via each vendor’s privacy portal below.
+To opt out of AdTech brokers: withdraw consent in the CMP that served the ad, then send a direct Article 21 objection to each vendor.
+Because programmatic profiles rebuild quickly from fresh bid requests, request suppression rather than one-off deletion wherever the option exists.

 # Broker Jurisdiction Privacy / Opt-Out